 Risks and Benefits

 As we all know, there are good and bad people in this world, some may try to use the power of the crowd to their advantage.
 National Socialism showed that the use of propaganda can sway the crowd, especially in hard times.
 This in turn, can lead to some bad or even dangerous decisions and actions being made.
 This mass persuasion can lead people to become disillusioned and get swept up by the majority crowd meaning they don’t dare speak out.
 Psychologists show that in some scenarios crowds can quickly form an opinion thatmatches the group consensus.
 This can happen in many areas such as politics and making policies, again, this often occurs when there is a leader in charge.

-The power of the crowd has a number of benefits as well as dangers.
-National Socialism showed that the use of propaganda could thrust the crowd, especially in hard times, in a dangerous direction.
-However mass movements have often impressively proved that the will of the population at large will ultimately prevail.
-Some examples are the French revolution, the fall of the Berlin wall or the Arab Spring.
-The power of the crowd can also be selectively used.
+The power of the crowd has a number of benefits as well.
+Mass movements have often impressively proved that the will of the population at large will ultimately prevail.
+Some examples are the French Revolution, the fall of the Berlin Wall or the Arab Spring.
+Research shows that during emergencies and natural disasters the crowd will usually come together and support one another with no prior planning.
+This isn’t just done in person as shown in the London 7/7 bombings where people helped one another to get help, shared water, and bandaged injuries.
+It is also shown online, people will mark themselves as safe during disasters and curing covid local crowds formed mutual aid groups to help the vulnerable.
+The power of the crowd can also be used selectively.
 Tasks can be efficiently solved through division of labor or mutual targets achieved with agreements.